IDA-RE-things/IDA-RE-things/README.md

 ### My preferences:
 - I'm prefer VisualStudio 2008 for develop, when its possible.
 - I'm prefer IDA 6.8 for reversing with it.
-(For several reasons).
+(For several reasons.
+And main of them - it is latest 32-bit).
 - I'm prefer simple possible code, which can be compiled with many other compilers.
 Dont like new C++ standards.
 While its intended to simplicity of code writings.
 (The `auto` keyword, lambda's, and so on).
 But such code can not be compiled with old compilers.
 And I'm tired to rewrite it, when this occurs in projects code, wich I want to compile with VS2008 for ex.
 - dont like using of STL code, without real necessity.
 - dont like `cout << hex() << something;`; but like `printf("%08x", something);`.
 Because its more compact, flexible, and understandable.
 Especially for reversing.